avalanche-foundation/ACPs/ACPs/30-avalanche-warp-x-evm.md

 In addition to the benchmarks, the following assumptions and goals were taken into account:

-- BLS Public Key Aggregation is extremely fast, resulting in charging more for the base cost of a single BLS Multi-Signature Verification than each individual key
+- BLS Public Key Aggregation is extremely fast, resulting in charging more for the base cost of a single BLS Multi-Signature Verification than for adding an additional public key
 - The cost per byte included in the transaction should be strictly higher for including Avalanche Warp Messages than via transaction calldata, so that the Warp Precompile does not change the worst case maximum block size

-Note: the verification cost of performing a validator set lookup on the P-Chain is currently excluded.
-The cost of this lookup is variable depending on how old the referenced P-Chain height is from the perspective of each validator.

-These gas costs reflect a conservative baseline for Avalanche Warp Message verification in the EVM.
-[Ongoing work](https://github.com/ava-labs/avalanchego/pull/1611) can parallelize P-Chain validator set lookups and message verification to reduce the impact on block verification latency to be negligible and reduce costs to reflect the additional bandwidth of encoding Avalanche Warp Messages in the transaction.

 #### Execution Gas Costs